muddylotus/featurette/README.md

 To add a feature to an element involves writing and registering a class that defines your feature and then declaring that you want to use that feature on a particular element.
 Let's look at a quick example feature.
-While this example is written in CoffeeScript, you can use JavaScript with Featurette as well.
+While this example is written in ES6, you can use practically any flavor of JavaScript with Featurette.

 A feature can be any JavaScript object.
 Let's define a feature that adds cool Spanish exclamation marks to whatever element it's applied to.